fortrabbit/help/docs/404-errors.md

 ## 404 error behavior

 * 404 errors will usually be shown on screen immediately
-* 404 errors often occur after code or configuration changes
+* 404 errors often occur during setup or after code or configuration changes
 * 404 errors here are often rendered using a fortrabbit error page template

 ## Common reasons and solutions

-**In almost all cases this is not a server issue, but something with your code and configuration.** Please check the following common issues first:
+**In most cases this is not a server issue, but something with your code and configuration.** Please check the following common issues first:

 ### No code deployed